TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 FPGC VARIANT SPECIFIC
 ---------------------

+ * Added new BEHAVIOUR script called TOURGUIDE which can use zones to narrate a sequence using waypoints
  * Modified VRMODE 5(4) to eliminate Z axis track, and use X Y diminishing to simplify left/right up/down
  * New [COMMENTS] DisablePrefab field in languagebank\english\textfiles\fpsci-120.ini (defaults to NO)
  * No need to have entity/segment/marker/prefab view during library selection so now removes it